(Photo by Small Island Films /Courtesy Everett Collection)

 The studio’s other franchises include Kung Fu Panda, which introduced a whole new world of visual flair and surprising emotional depth to the DreamWorks movie canon, and Madagascar, which pulled off the mega-rare feat of each movie being higher-rated on the Tomatometer than the last.
 At least the mainline movies.
 (Penguins of Madagascar 73% is lower than the 79% Madagascar 3 has, but that’s a spin-off.)

-Their latest releases were Spirit Untamed and Boss Baby: Family Business, with The Bad Guys and Puss in Boots: The Last Wish on the horizon.
-Now, we’re ranking all DreamWorks Animation movies by Tomatometer!
+Their latest release was The Bad Guys, and Puss in Boots: The Last Wish on the horizon.
+Now, we’re ranking all DreamWorks Animation movies by Tomatometer! —Alex Vo

 Critics Consensus: With a tidy plot, clean animation, and humor that fits its source material snugly, Captain Underpants: The First Epic Movie is entertainment that won't drive a wedge between family members.